 Side effects include gastrointestinal symptoms, such as fatty stool and increased or decreased defecation.
 Some people have reported unwanted effects on the respiratory system, muscles and joints, headaches, and others.

-Weight loss, or bariatric, surgery involves removing or changing a part of a person’s stomach or small intestine so that they do not consume as much food or absorb as many calories as before.
+Weight loss surgery involves removing or changing a part of a person’s stomach or small intestine so that they do not consume as much food or absorb as many calories as before.

 This can help an individual to lose weight and also reduce the risk of high blood pressure, type 2 diabetes, and other aspects of metabolic syndrome that can occur with obesity.